learning-zone/react-basics/README.md

    }
 ```

-`Object.Keys()` gives us all the keys of students in the form of array and we stored it in a variable header.
+`Object.Keys()` gives us all the keys of employees in the form of array and we stored it in a variable header.
 So we can iterate the header (array) using map method.

 **Live Demo**: [React Dynamic Table](https://codepen.io/learning-zone/pen/wvdeqBm?editors=0110)